kiboschool/course-c4s-writing/src/communicating-for-success/reading-well/how-to-read-better.md

 - **Set aside distractions**: When you are reading, try to eliminate as many distractions as possible.
 This will help you focus on the material and increase your concentration and comprehension.

 - **Take notes**: As you read, consider taking notes or highlighting important information.
 This will help you retain the information and better understand the material.
+Feel free to refer back to the lesson in Optimizing Your Learning that discussed the [Create and Capture method](https://optimizing-your-learning.vercel.app/optimizing-your-learning/building-your-learning-toolkit/learning-strategies-while-learning.html) of note taking.

 - **Ask questions**: As you read, ask yourself questions about the material.
 This will help you engage with the text and better understand its content.